 Number Recommendation 22 Higher education institutions, in partnership with the Nursing and Midwifery Board of Ireland and the HSE, to develop and implement a variety of relevant and contemporary postgraduate education programmes in community nursing and general practice nursing.
-23 Higher education institutions, in partnership with the ONMSD, to develop and offer Continuing Professional Development Programmes in line with service need for registered nurses and midwives with the initial focus to facilitate the development of: • Advanced leadership, supervision, and delegation capabilities. • Digital health and communication. • Data analytics and decision making.
-24 The HSE, in partnership with the higher education institutions and the Health Research Board, to develop a nationally agreed clinical academic career framework 66 for nurses and midwives.
-25 The HSE, in partnership with higher education institutions, to further develop joint nursing and midwifery clinical-academic appointments across acute and community settings.
-26 The Nursing and Midwifery Board of Ireland and higher education institutions to review the options for conversion programmes for registered nurses and midwives to enable them to move between the disciplines 67 and further intra-professional mobility.
-27 The HSE to commission an independent evaluation of support in clinical practice (acute and community), including the role of nursing and midwifery staff, clinical placement coordinators and link lecturers and mentorship to determine a new model to support undergraduate nursing and midwifery students and newly qualified staff.
+23 ONMSD, with the Higher education institutions, to develop and offer Continuing Professional Development programmes in line with service need for registered nurses and midwives with the initial focus to facilitate the development of: • Advanced leadership, supervision, and delegation capabilities.
+Digital health and communication.Data analytics and decision making.
+24 The HSE, in partnership with the higher education institutions and the Health Research Board, to develop a nationally agreed clinical academic career framework 68 for nurses and midwives.

-65 https://sdgs.un.org/goals

-66 A formal clinical academic career framework allows nurses and midwives to continue in a clinical role while at the same time undertaking research to improve patient outcomes.
+67 https://sdgs.un.org/goals 68 A formal clinical academic career framework allows nurses and midwives to continue in a clinical role while at the same time undertaking research to improve patient outcomes.